 Most RAG systems suffer from a fundamental structural issue: \textbf{retrieval and generation are optimized separately}.
 Retrievers select documents based on surface-level similarity, while generators produce answers without providing feedback about what information is truly needed~\citep{shi2025directretrievalaugmentedoptimizationsynergizing}.
-This disjoint design leads to two intertwined challenges. \textbf{(1) Optimization.} Because document selection is discrete, gradients cannot flow from the generator back to the retriever~\citep{sachan2021endtoend,lin2024radit}, hindering joint training and preventing the retriever from aligning with the generator’s task objective. \textbf{(2) Efficiency.} Dense retrievers rank documents in embedding space, whereas generators still consume raw text, resulting in an architectural mismatch.
+This leads to two intertwined challenges. \textbf{(1) Efficiency.} Dense retrievers rank documents in embedding space, while generators still consume raw text, resulting in an architectural mismatch.
 This mismatch yields (i) inconsistent representation spaces that prevent end-to-end optimization, (ii) redundant text processing that increases inference cost~\citep{10.5555/3692070.3693515} and causes context overflow~\citep{leng2024longcontextragperformance,yue2025inference}, and (iii) duplicated encoding for both retrieval and generation.
-Even if gradients could flow jointly, these inefficiencies would persist due to the lack of a shared latent space.
+Even if gradients could flow jointly, these inefficiencies would persist due to the lack of a shared latent space. \textbf{(2) Optimization.} Because document selection is discrete, gradients cannot flow from the generator back to the retriever~\citep{sachan2021endtoend,lin2024radit}, hindering joint training and preventing the retriever from aligning with the generator’s task objective.